BSc (Hons) Occupational Therapy

 - Professional Reasoning

-Within the modules in the third year, you’ll be given the opportunity to focus on areas of specific professional interest.
+Within the modules in the third stage, you’ll be given the opportunity to focus on areas of specific professional interest.

 Students with life and work experience will need evidence of academic achievement at level 3 or above within the last two years.
 This can include A Levels, BTEC, Access courses or Open University modules.
 Other qualifications may also be considered, but NVQ qualifications are not accepted.
-Including older qualifications and more recent qualifications, this would need to equate to 280 points/24 credits at merit for Access courses.
+24 credits at merit for Access courses are required.
 We accept general Access as well as health-related Access qualifications.
 You will also need Maths and English at GCSE Grade C or above.

 We welcome applicants from a wide variety of backgrounds and life experiences.
-Your criminal record will not, in itself, debar you from being offered a place on the Occupational Therapy programme.
+Your criminal record will not, in itself automatically, debar you from being offered a place on the Occupational Therapy programme.
 All cases will be examined on an individual basis.

 - Full-time students should apply for this course through UCAS.